These 5 Clever Fitted Sheet Hacks Will Save Your Sanity

 According to a user on Reddit, the tag that’s sewn to the corner of your fitted sheet is always supposed to go on the bottom right corner of your bed.
 What a genius tip!

-While there may be some company out there that doesn’t abide by these rules, I’ve found my sheets typically have a convenient tag reading”top/bottom” or “side” as a helpful guide.
+While there may be a rogue company out there that doesn’t abide by these rules, I’ve found my sheets typically have a convenient tag reading”top/bottom” or “side” as a helpful guide.

 3. Put the top corners on first.